PALUSE FACULTY RESEARCH GRANT

 The Paluse Faculty Research Grant is made possible by the generous gift of Fr.
 Richard V. Paluse.

-The Paluse research grant competition is open to all full-time Duquesne faculty.
+The Paluse research grant competition is open to all full-time Duquesne faculty with continuing full-time faculty appointments.
 Faculty are encouraged to pursue collaborative and cross-disciplinary research projects and to submit them for Paluse funding.
-Recipients of Paluse Faculty Research Grants are not permitted to teach during the summer in which the grant is awarded.
+Paluse Grant recipients may teach no more than one summer course for supplementary pay during the summer they hold the grant.

 Previous winners of Paluse Faculty Research Grants are welcome to apply.
 Their proposals must demonstrate research outcomes from previous grants, and their applications must show that the current proposal focuses on a new research project.
 Preference will be given to applicants who have not received a Paluse Faculty Research Grant in the last two years.